Postdoctoral fellow

 Job profile

-• You hold a doctoral degree or a diploma or certificate recognized as equivalent by law or in application of the guidelines of the European Union or a bilateral agreement.
-PhD in Physics/Applied Physics/Physical Chemistry or similar, awarded before Oct.
-1st 2024
+• You hold a doctoral degree or a diploma in theoretical or computational linguistics or certificate recognized as equivalent by law or in application of the guidelines of the European Union or a bilateral agreement.

 • In exceptional circumstances and based on detailed scientific justification, researchers who do not hold such a degree may also be considered, provided they have demonstrated exceptional scientific merit.

-• Exceptonal scientific merit is defined as having excelled in scientific research and publications at a level at least equivalent to a doctoral degree.
+• Exceptional scientific merit is defined as having excelled in scientific research and publications at a level at least equivalent to a doctoral degree.

 • The grant can only be awarded within the framework of international scientific mobility.
 This is the case if: